openshift/training/beta-3-setup.md

 http-based git server where you will duplicate the public code repositories used in the labs.

-### Preparing Each VM
+### OpenShift 3 Components
+OpenShift 3, like OpenShift 2, has two primary components:

+* masters - the orchestration engines.
+They figure out where to run workloads and do all of the fancy policy things around controlling it
+* nodes - where workloads actually run

+### Your Environment
+The environment for the beta testing as documented is pretty simple.
 You will need 3 virtual machines to follow this beta documentation exactly.
 Each of the virtual machines should have 4+ GB of memory, 20+ GB of disk space, and the following configuration:

 * RHEL 7.1 (Note: 7.1 kernel is required for openvswitch)
 * "Minimal" installation option
 * NetworkManager **disabled**

+As part of signing up for the beta program, you should have received an evaluation subscription.
+This subscription gave you access to the beta software.
-* Attach the *OpenShift Enterprise High Touch Beta* subscription with subscription-manager
+You will need to use subscription manager to both register your VMs, and attach them to the   *OpenShift Enterprise High Touch Beta* subscription.

+All of your VMs should be on the same logical network and be able to access one another.

+### Preparing Each VM
+Once your VMs are built and you have verified DNS and network connectivity you
+can:

-* Then configure yum as follows:
+* Configure yum as follows:

         subscription-manager repos --disable="*"
         subscription-manager repos \